sushink70/sushink70/README.md

 Hi there 👋 I'm Sushin K

-I'm an Information Security Software Engineer with over 6 years of experience in network security, automation, and full-stack development.
+I'm an Information Security Software Engineer with over 6 years and 7 months of experience in Software development, cybersecurity and backend development.
 Based in Bengaluru, I specialize in building secure, scalable systems and automating network operations to enhance efficiency and reliability.
-Passionate about cybersecurity, system design, and full-stack web development, I thrive on solving complex technical challenges.
+Passionate about software development, cybersecurity, system design, and full-stack web development, I thrive on solving complex technical challenges.

+❤️ I'm a Rust 🦀 lover.

 🔭 I’m currently working on: